Origins and use

 The World Health Organization affirm that the daily consumption of salt, in order not to be dangerous, must be less than 5 grams, but nevertheless, we continue to consume excessively salty meals.
 Recent scientific studies carried out on the subject have shown that in Italy men would consume about 10.8 grams of salt per day and women about 8.4 grams, a result similar to what emerged with children between the ages of 8 and 11.
 Today in Italy, as in many other countries, we ingest a double daily dose of salt necessary to our body due to the increase in consumption of industrial food products that lead us to addiction to salty always looking for larger doses (also to enhance the taste, from sauces to desserts, and encourage the consumption of drinks).

-The consequent risks are known: hypertension, kidney diseases, cardio-cerebrovascular diseases, tumors and osteoporosis.
+The consequent risks are known: hypertension, kidney diseases, cardio-cerebrovascular diseases, tumours and osteoporosis.

 The reduction of salt in food is now a priority for WHO and for the European Union, and one of the objectives pursued by the Italian Ministry of Health with the “Gaining health” program.